-Will the St. James R-I Nutrition Services Program provide meals during the COVID-19 Closure?
+Will the St. James R-I Nutrition Services Program provide meals after May 15?

-What do I do if I’m not returning next school year?
+What do I do if I’m not returning next school year (moving)?

 Please call the school or send an email to email@example.com and the IT Department will arrange a time for you to drop off your devices.

 How do I return my device if I am a senior?